-In this blog post, we are going to talk about doing continuous delivery with two really cool platforms, spinnaker and kubernetes.
-We will briefly go over both platforms and then dig into the reason to use both of them together for CD and lastly, some use cases.
+In this blog post, we are going to talk about doing continuous delivery with two really cool platforms, Spinnaker and Kubernetes.
+We will:

 Code changes should naturally go through a spinnaker pipeline that looks like the following diagram